Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Abstract

 \section{Abstract}

-We investigate how entanglement entropy behaves in a system with a quantum phase transition.
-We study the $\sigma$-model which has an $O(N)$ symmetry when the mass squared parameter $\mu^2$ is positive, and when $\mu^2$ is negative, this symmetry is broken spontaneously.
-The area law and the leading divergence of entanglement entropy are preserved in both the symmetric and the broken phases.
-In 3+1 dimensions, the spontaneous symmetry breaking changes the subleading divergence from a log to log squared, while in 2+1 dimensions the subleading divergent structure is unchanged.
-At the leading order of the coupling constant expansion, the entanglement entropy reaches its local maximum with a cusp at the quantum phase transition point $\mu^2=0$ and decreases while $|\mu^2|$ is increased.
-We also find novel scaling behavior of the entanglement entropy near the transition point.
+We investigate how entanglement entropy behaves in a non-conformal scalar field system with a quantum phase transition, by the replica method.
+We study the $\sigma$-model in 3+1 dimensions which is $O(N)$ symmetric as the mass squared parameter $\mu^{2}$ is positive, and undergoes spontaneous symmetry breaking while $\mu^{2}$ becomes negative.
+The area law leading divergence of the entanglement entropy is preserved in both of the symmetric and the broken phases.
+The spontaneous symmetry breaking changes the subleading divergence from log to log squared, due to the cubic interaction on the cone.
+At the leading order of the coupling constant expansion, the entanglement entropy reaches a cusped maximum at the quantum phase transition point $\mu^{2}=0$, and decreases while $\mu^{2}$ is tuned away from 0 into either phase.